1901 Chicago mayoral election: Contenders

+Additionally, there was early speculation that Graeme Stewart (an attorney and member of the Chicago Board of Education) might be a candidate.
+Initially, alderman William Hale Thompson declared himself a candidate, though he ultimately did not contest at the convention.

+Convention balloting (overview)

+The Republican Party nominated Cook County Circuit Court judge Elbridge Hanecy at its city convention on March 2.
+He captured the nomination on the eighth round of balloting.
 The top three contenders for the nomination were Hanecy, Harlan, and Boldenweck.
 Machine Republicans largely backed Hanecy.
 Independent Republicans largely backed Harlan.
 German Republicans largely backed Boldenweck.

 Hanecy had been a judge on the Cook County Circuit Court for a number of years.
 The previous year, Hanecy had sought the gubernatorial nomination, being defeated by Richard Yates Jr. at the state convention by a thin margin.
 Hanecy was politically allied with William Lorimer, being Lorimer's candidate both in this mayoral election and in the previous year's gubernatorial election.

 Despite speculation, Harlan denied any intentions of running as an independent if he lost the nomination.

-Prohibition

-The Prohibition Party nominated Avery E. Hoyt.

-Single Tax
+Since every round of voting saw all 940 delegate votes cast, each round required candidates to win 471 votes in order to secure the majority needed for the nomination.